One-loop electromagnetic correlators of SQED in power-law inflation: Superhorizon hierarchies

 such that it satisfies the condition of no magnetic charge from~(\ref{homogeneous Maxwell}).
 Then the remaining E\&M correlators follow from the Faraday's law in~(\ref{homogeneous Maxwell}),

 where~$\#$ is an undetermined constant.
-Thus, Faraday's law precisely leads to the superhorizon hierarchies observed in~(\ref{EE final}-\ref{BB final}), which we have derived without assuming a particular model, or any particular approximation scheme, Therefore, this is a general feature of E\&M correlators at superhorizon separations in inflation.
-Strictly speaking, the hierarchy in this section has been derived for power-law infation.
-However, we expect the results to hold with small corrections in general power-law inflation.
+Thus, Faraday's law precisely leads to the superhorizon hierarchies observed in~(\ref{EE final})--(\ref{BB final}), which we have derived without assuming a particular model, or any particular approximation scheme, Therefore. this is a general feature of E\&M correlators at superhorizon separations in inflation.
+Strictly speaking, the hierarchy in this section has been derived for power-law infation, but we expect the results to hold with small corrections in general power-law inflation.
+Recently the tree-level~E\&M of the Abelian Higgs model have been worked out in power-law inflation~\cite{Glavan:2020zne}, and they exactly respect the super-Hubble hierarchy in~(\ref{EM hierarchy}).